Gwen Stefani Dresses Like A Christmas Tree As She Rocks Around In A Massive Green Skirt On ‘The Voice’ Finale

 “Are @gwenstefani and @tyrabanks trying to outdo each other for most brain bleach-worthy outfits?#DWTS #TheVoice,” one viewer tweeted.
 “Gwen’s skirt [completely] hides poor Carter.”

 Love it or not, this wasn’t the first time Gwen’s holiday glam lit up the stage.
-Earlier this month she wore a red and white candy cane-style Christian Siriano two-piece skirt set with a matching hat as she performed at Rockefeller Center tree lighting concert, as seen in photos shared by Pop Sugar.
+Earlier this month, she wore a red-and-white candy cane-style Christian Siriano two-piece skirt set with a matching hat as she performed at the Rockefeller Center tree lighting concert, as seen in photos shared by Pop Sugar.
 The sweet peppermint-inspired look was a hit with fans.

-On Tuesday night, The Voice fans were thrilled when Carter Rubin won Season 19 of the show and became the first of Gwen’s contestants ever to win the competition in her five seasons as a coach.
+On Tuesday night, The Voice fans were thrilled when Carter Rubin won Season 19 of the show and became the first of Gwen’s contestants to win the competition in her five seasons as a coach.
 At age 15, Carter is also the youngest male contestant ever to win, so it’s no wonder Gwen pulled out all the stops with a couple of really big outfits for the celebratory occasion.

 For the winners’ announcement, Gwen slipped out of her tree-themed outfit and into a rose-covered dress and matching headpiece.
-You can see that rosy look here.
+You can see that rosy look on her Instagram here.